GiX007/auto-suggest-offline/README.md

 # auto-suggest-offline
-Offline component of the Auto-Suggest system for learning pandas operator pipelines from real-world Jupyter notebooks.
+Offline component of the Auto-Suggest system for learning pandas operations from real-world Jupyter notebooks.

 ## Contents